 - Sierra Madre South – Discover a charming region of the Banderas Bay’s southern region rich in natural beauty, history and culture.

-- Air Adventures – Go beyond and experience unique and remote adventures by taking a scenic flight from Puerto Vallarta.
+- Air Adventures – Go beyond and experience unique and foreign adventures by taking a scenic flight from Puerto Vallarta.

 - Whale Watching Photo Safari – An intimate photography experience of watching North Pacific humpbacks whale.
 This whale watching photo safari provides a closer look at the world in which these magnificent animals live.

 - Las Caletas Beach Hideaway – Enjoy a fun-filled boat ride to Las Caletas beach hideaway.
 You can swim, snorkel, paddle board and kayak in the warm, clear waters of the cove.
 The kids can add thrill and excitement to the Kids Adventure Park.
 You can also arrange a Las Caletas whale watching tour.
 Make the Sea Lion Encounter program as a part of your magical day at Las Caletas.